A Look at the Day-to-Day Duties of Different Types of Adjusters

 • Help maximize claim recovery

 Public adjusters are frequently involved in large property losses, commercial claims, and situations where coverage disputes arise.
+Public adjusters divide their time between field inspections, client meetings, and claim negotiations.
+Public adjusting is a good choice for individuals who enjoy advocacy, negotiation, sales, and working directly with clients.

+The first step toward becoming an insurance adjuster is understanding your state's licensing requirements and obtaining the license after passing the state licensing examination for your home state.
 Insurance Schools has helped future adjusters prepare for state licensing examinations since 1987.
-Whether your goal is to become a catastrophe adjuster, desk adjuster, field adjuster, workers' compensation adjuster, or public adjuster, obtaining the right education is the foundation of a successful career in claims.
+Whether your goal is to become a catastrophe adjuster, desk adjuster, field adjuster, workers' compensation adjuster, or public adjuster, Insurance Schools offers the right course for your adjuster license exam which is the foundation of a successful career in claims.

 Please Wait... processing